thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 Now we're ready.

 The goal here is to write tests for two functions.
+The first function, called `objectValues`, returns an array of all the values of an array.
+For example, `objectValues({hi: 4, boom: null, super: 'sweet'})` should return `[4, null, 'sweet']`.

-The first, called `createObject`, takes two arrays and returns an object.
+The second, called `createObject`, takes two arrays and returns an object.
 Elements in the first array correspond to keys in the object, and elements in the second array correspond to values in the object.
 For example, `createObject(['hi','boom'],[4,null])` should return `{hi: 4, boom: null}`.

-The second function, called `objectValues`, should return an array of all the values of an array.
-For example, `objectValues({hi: 4, boom: null, super: 'sweet'})` should return `[4, null, 'sweet']`.

 Before writing these functions, let's write some tests.
 When writing tests, here are some questions to keep in mind: